-March 7th saw another of the Luton Town football specials receive Class 25 haulage with 5217 & 5220 taking twelve coaches to Rochdale, though their performance at heating the train was inadequate.
+March 7th saw another of the Luton Town football specials receive Class 25 haulage with 5217 & 5220 taking twelve coaches to Rochdale, though their performance at heating the train proved inadequate.
 No other power could be found so they remained with the diagram.

 On May 11th a Luton - Aberystwyth Merrymaker utilised 25070 & 25072 from Luton to Shrewsbury via the Nuneaton Flyover, Bescot and Wolverhampton.
 At Shrewsbury the Class 25's were replaced by 24074 & 24056, with the Merrymaker now doubling as the 11.40 all stations to Aberystwyth, with four coaches on the train reserved for the regular passengers.
 The return working is reported as 24056 hauling four coaches to Dovey Junction where a set back was made onto nine coaches, stock from a return Leamington - Barmouth special.
 24082 & 24087 were added to the train, at least as far as Machynlleth where 24087 was removed, leaving the two Type 2's to carry one eastwards with thirteen coaches.

-25070 was transferred to Willesden during January.
-During August 25068 - 25072 were transferred to Cricklewood.
+25070 was transferred to Willesden during January, then to Cricklewood during June.

 ||A fine view of 25070 & 25039 as they head away from Shrewsbury with an Ealing - Barmouth excursion (1Z58) on April 3rd 1976.
 25070 is due for shopping and would emerge from Derby Works with the gangway doors sheeted over.

-After spending a year allocated to Willesden 25070 moved north in January to Bescot.
+25070 moved north in January to Bescot.
 From May to July 25070 returned to Derby Works for repair.

 On May 4th 25070 had the unusual occurrence of being hit by lightning at Greenbank (Cheshire).
 The crew and the locomotive suffered no ill effects, but when the electrical charge passed to the rails much damage was done to nearby lineside equipment & transformers.

-The 17.10 Manchester - Blackpool, normally a Class 40 turn in summer was hauled by 25070 (July 31st) and 25100 (August 14th).
+The 17.10 Manchester - Blackpool, normally a Class 40 turn in summer was hauled by 25070 on July 31st.